-- Cost of real estate sold.
-In terms of percentage to Sales of real estate, Cost of real estate sold decreased to 47% in 2022, whereas it was at 73% of Sales of real estate for the same period in 2021. - Cost of services.
-The cost of service decreased to ₱63 Million from ₱69 Million from the same period last year due to lower expenses such as Condominium dues, Real property taxes, and Other costs in the year 2022. - General and administrative expenses.
+- 1. Cost of real estate sold.
+In terms of percentage to Sales of real estate, Cost of real estate sold decreased to 47% in 2022, whereas it was at 73% of Sales of real estate for the same period in 2021.
+The 6% decrease was attributed to lower standard cost applied to the units sold in year 2022. - 2.
+Cost of services.
+The cost of service decreased to ₱63 Million from ₱69 Million from the same period last year due to lower expenses such as Condominium dues, Real property taxes, and Other costs in the year 2022. - 3.
+General and administrative expenses.
 General and administrative expenses increased by ₱32 Million or by 10%, mainly due to the ₱19 Million increase in Taxes and licenses. - 4.
 Finance cost.
 The ₱7 million decrease in Finance Cost was due to lower finance cost charged to operations in 2022. - 5.
 Equity in net loss of associates.
 The 75% decrease was due to the decrease in the Net Loss from operations by one of the Parent Company's Associate companies. - 6.
 Other expenses.
-The ₱88 million decrease in Other Expenses is explained by the reversal of the ₱89 million Gain on Sale of an Investment Property booked in 2014 due to the cancellation of the said installment sale transaction . - 7.
-Income Tax expense.
-The increase in Income Tax Expense by ₱66 Million was due to the reduction in the income tax rate under the CREATE Act from 30% to 25% the full adjustments on which, affecting prior years, were made in 2021.
-The Group also reflected the impact of the changes in tax rates on its Deferred tax assets and Deferred tax liabilities in 2021. - c.
+The ₱88 million decrease in Other Expenses is explained by the reversal of the ₱89 million Gain on Sale of an Investment Property booked in 2014 due to the cancellation of the said installment sale transaction.

+- 7. Income Tax expense.
+The increase in Income Tax Expense by ₱65 Million was due to the reduction in the income tax rate under the CREATE Act from 30% to 25% the full adjustments on which, affecting prior years, were made in 2021.
+The Group also reflected the impact of the changes in tax rates on its Deferred tax assets and Deferred tax liabilities in 2021. - 3.
 Other Comprehensive income.
 The increase was due to remeasurement gain on retirement benefit obligation on the Group's Retirement Fund.

-d.
-Subsidiaries.
+4. Subsidiaries.